apache/datafusion/docs/source/library-user-guide/custom-table-providers.md

 ###### `supports_filters_pushdown`

-The `supports_filters_pushdown` method can be overridden to indicate which filter expressions support being pushed down to the data source as within that the specificity of the pushdown.
+The `supports_filters_pushdown` method can be overridden to indicate which filter expressions support being pushed down to the data source and within that the specificity of the pushdown.

 This returns a `Vec` of `TableProviderFilterPushDown` enums where each enum represents a filter that can be pushed down.
 The `TableProviderFilterPushDown` enum has three variants: